careerfairy/web/apps/mobile/README.md

 after running the script, type 'i' to run iOS emulator

+### Troubleshooting tips

+Sometimes, iOS simulator will have black screen

+1. Make sure when running iOS simulator, that in terminal you see download of bundle to iOS emulator
+2. If there is no download, there is probably cache with iOS emulator
+3. Try closing the iOS emulator and running 'i' again
+4. If that does not help, go to apple system settings -> Storage -> Developer -> Choose xCode cache and delete it
+5. Try then running the flow again

 #### For Android and Expo GO application

 Currently, android and expo go cannot work, as for android emulator, it only works with http://10.0.2.2:3000 accessing localhost, and it will load the app, but will not be able to contact backend services.